cdcai/TowerScout/README.md

 # TowerScout

-A tool for identifying cooling towers from satellite and aerial imagery.
-Cooling towers are potential sources of _Legionella_ bacteria, which causes Legionnaire's disease.
-TowerScout has been utilized in over 12 investigations of outbreaks of Legionnaire's disease across 8 states since 2021.
-It can be used after outbreaks to identify potential sources of _Legionella_, and it can be used before outbreaks to build and update a registry of cooling towers to aid future investigations.
+TowerScout is a tool for identifying cooling towers from satellite and aerial imagery for Legionnaires' disease outbreak investigations.

 ## About TowerScout